ElizabethHarmon/REAPER-Classical-Editing/Resource Folders/instructions.md

 or...

 1. Download and unzip the REAPER resource bundle for your system (Linux, Windows or MacOS 64-bit)
-2. Rename/backup your existing resource folder (important!)
-3. Replace with the downloaded folder
+2. Rename/backup your existing resource folder (important!) and replace with the downloaded folder
-4. Start REAPER
+3. Start REAPER
-5. Sync ReaPack (to get latest ReaClassical scripts)
+4. Sync ReaPack (to get latest ReaClassical scripts)